okeefm/s3g/doc/s3g_protocol.markdown

     uint16: Firmware Version

-## 0x01 - Init: Initialize firmware to boot state
+## 01 - Init: Initialize firmware to boot state
 Initialization consists of:

-    * Resetting current position to [0,0,0,0,0]
+    * Resetting all axes positions to 0
     * Clearing command buffer
     * Setting range to EEPROM value (TODO: Does this exist?)